 Library Media programs provide a welcoming, resource-rich environment that support multiple literacies, cultivates a culture of inquiry and literacy appreciation, and encourages the independent, ethical exploration of information and ideas.

 In this course Kindergarten students will explore and use print and digital resources; create and evaluate various forms of media and self-select materials for personal and academic needs in the library/media center.
 Students will use accurate vocabulary, terms, and procedures, as well as time-management and collaborative skills.
 Content includes but is not limited to, topics in social studies, science and mathematics with the use of technology and through shared experiences with multiple genres of print and non-print materials.

 The purpose of this course is to provide a student-centered library media program that helps students to be information literate.
-Students will learn to use information for critical thinking and problem solving through instructional experiences based on, but not limited to, the Next Generation Sunshine State Standards (NGSSS) that are most relevant to the course.
+Students will learn to use information for critical thinking and problem solving through instructional experiences based on, but not limited to, the state academic standards (SAS) that are most relevant to the course.
 Appropriate correlations will also be made with ISTE, FINDS, READS and AASL standards to ensure a comprehensive educational experience.

 The framework of the library media center instructional program is:

 - We an share knowledge and participate ethically and productively as members of a democratic society.

 - We can draw conclusions, make informed decisions, collaborate, and apply knowledge to new situations using technology and other information tools.

 - We can pursue personal and aesthetic growth.

 - We can inquire, think critically, and gain knowledge from a variety of sources.